CodebuffAI/codebuff/backend/knowledge.md

 - **Input**: A URL of the web page to scrape
 - **Output**: The content of the scraped web page

+## Error Handling and Quota Management

+### Quota Exceeded Errors

+When a user exceeds their quota, the error message returned should include the current usage information.
+This helps users understand their current status without requiring an additional API call.

+Implementation details:
+- The `protec` middleware in `websockets/middleware.ts` handles quota checks.
+- For both authenticated and anonymous users, when quota is exceeded:
+  1. Retrieve current usage: `const { usage, limit } = await quotaManager.checkQuota(id)`
+  2. Include usage in error message: `return new Error(`Quota exceeded!
+Usage: ${usage}/${limit}`)`

+This approach ensures that clients receive immediate feedback about their quota status, improving user experience and reducing unnecessary API calls.

 ## Tool Handling

 The backend implements a tool handling system that allows the AI assistant to perform various actions: